 Cons – The complication rate for elbow replacement is higher than for any other joint.
 Linked implants can ensure a stable elbow, even with severe bone loss, but tend to loosen and wear out quickly.
 Unlinked implants dislocate easily and for that reason are used less often.
 High overall failure rates – 25 percent fail at five to seven years – are due in part to poor tissue quality in the joint and, paradoxically, to the effects of better arthritis drugs.

 "With the advent of DMARDs and biologics, we are presented with a new patient," Dr. Hotchkiss explains.
 "They are living longer, are more active and the adjacent joints are healthier.
-The elbow is just as arthritic and painful, but the wrist and shoulder are nearly normal, which means implants have to last much longer and are subjected to greater loads and strains."
+The elbow is painful and has severe disease, but the wrist and shoulder are nearly normal, which means implants have to last much longer and are subjected to greater loads and strains."

 Furthermore, there are few options when implants fail.
-"The ulna is a notoriously thin, narrow bone with a small diameter, so when an implant becomes loose, bone deficiency is a real problem.
+"The ulna is a thin, narrow bone with a small diameter, so when an implant becomes loose, bone deficiency is a real problem.
 You can go from having an arm that can do light things quite well to one with no function at all," Dr. Hotchkiss says.
-"To be skeptical about elbow arthroplasty is a helpful and useful position."
+"Is is acceptable to be skeptical about elbow arthroplasty."